 If all the $D_i$ are $(n-1)$-truncated, this functor takes values in $(n-1)$-truncated spaces, so any representative will be an $(n-1)$-truncated object.
-This reduces the problem to prove the coinitiality of $\Delta_{\leq n}\to \Delta$ to diagrams in the $n$-category $\cC \truncated {n-1}$, but then it follows from \Cref{lem:cofinal}. \end{proof}
+This reduces the problem to prove the initiality of $\Delta_{\leq n}\to \Delta$ to diagrams in the $n$-category $\cC \truncated {n-1}$, but then it follows from \Cref{lem:final}. \end{proof}

+\begin{proposition} The category $\pif\cS$ is cartesian closed, and the embedding $\pif\cS\subset \cS$ preserves the exponentials. \end{proposition} \begin{proof} We have seen that $\pif\cS\subset \cS$ is closed under finite products (\cref{prop:coh-lex}).
+We are going to show that for any two spaces $X$ and $Y$ in $\pif\cS$, the space $Y^X$ is in $\pif\cS$.
+When $X$ is a finite set, this is true because $Y^X$ is a finite product of $Y$.
+For a general $X$, we use \Cref{prop:resolution} to present $X$ as a colimit of a simplicial finite set, and get

+This limit is a priori infinite and $\pif\cS$ is only closed under finite limits.
+By assumption $Y$ is $k$-truncated for some $k$, then so are all the $Y^{X_m}$.
+Thus, we can use \cref{lem:final2} and replace the limit by an equivalent one which is finite. \end{proof}

-\begin{lem} The limit of a diagram of cartesian closed categories and cartesian closed functors is cartesian closed. \end{lem} \begin{proof} Several arguments can be given: the most conceptual is that the category of cartesian closed categories is monadic over that of categories, hence the forgetful functor creates limits.
-More down to earth, the proof is straightforward for products, so we need only give an argument for fiber products.
+\begin{lemma} The limit of a diagram of cartesian closed categories and cartesian closed functors is cartesian closed. \end{lemma} \begin{proof} The proof is straightforward for products, so we need only to give an argument for fiber products.
 Let $\cC_1\xto p \cC_0 \xot q \cC_2$ be a diagram of cartesian closed categories and cartesian closed functors.
-Objects in the limits are families $X = (X_1,X_0,X_2,x_1:p(X_1)\simeq X_0,x_2:q(X_2)\simeq X_0)$.
-We leave the reader to check that the internal hom between two such families $X$ and $Y$ are computed termwise as
+The objects in the limit $\cC:=\lim \cC_i$ are families $X = (X_1,X_0,X_2,x_1:p(X_1)\simeq X_0,x_2:q(X_2)\simeq X_0)$.
+We claim that the internal hom between two such families $X$ and $Y$ are computed termwise as